scottmalin68-commits/repo-integrity-manifest-action/README.md

 </p>

 # 📘 repo-integrity-manifest-action
-**A governance‑grade GitHub Action that generates a deterministic integrity manifest for every file in your repository — and commits it back automatically.**
+**A governance‑grade GitHub Action that generates deterministic integrity manifests for every file in your repository — in both JSON and Markdown formats — and commits them back automatically.**

-This Action creates a cryptographically verifiable snapshot of your repository’s structure and contents.
+This Action creates cryptographically verifiable snapshots of your repository’s structure and contents.
 It is designed for **governance**, **compliance**, **security engineering**, and **CI/CD integrity enforcement**.

-Every run produces a `.governance/repo-manifest.json` file containing:
+Every run produces two artifacts inside `.governance/`:

-- File paths
-- SHA‑256 hashes
-- MIME types
-- File sizes
-- Permissions
-- Executable flags
-- Git LFS tracking status
-- Shannon entropy
-- Ignore/tracked/untracked status
-- Contributor count
-- First‑seen timestamp
-- Last commit metadata
+- `repo-manifest.json` — machine‑readable, complete metadata
+- `repo-manifest.md` — human‑readable Markdown summary

-This gives you a **deterministic, audit‑ready view** of your repository at every commit.
+Together, they provide a **deterministic, audit‑ready view** of your repository at every commit.

 ---